 Close to a quarter of current landline users would consider replacing that service with a mobile phone, the research firm noted.

-In a survey of mobile phone users, In-Stat found that the average "cord cutter" is under 35 years old, and has a lower income than a traditional landline user.
-They use 22 percent more cellular minutes than the average respondent and forty percent more than those who show no interest in canceling landline service, In-Stat said.
-They also spend the most for wireless service — an average of $111 a month.
+In a survey of mobile phone users, In-Stat found that the average “cord cutter” is less than 35 years old and has a lower income than a traditional landline user.
+They use 22 percent more cellular minutes than the average respondent and 40 percent more than those who show no interest in canceling landline service, In-Stat said.
+They also spend the most for wireless service — on average of $111 a month.

-In-Stat is owned by TWICE Magazine parent company Reed Elsevier.
+In-Stat is owned by TWICE parent company Reed Elsevier.